ymolists/website/src/routes/docs/develop/vscode-desktop-support.md

 1. Open the command palette (⇧⌘P or Ctrl+Shift+P)
 1. Type "Open in VS Code" and hit Enter.

-This opens your local VS Code, connects to the Gitpod workspace and let’s you develop, test & debug your application as if it was running locally.
+This command will open your local VS Code, connect to the Gitpod workspace and let you develop, test & debug your application as if the code was running locally.

-VS Code desktop support is built on top of the [Local Companion](/docs/develop/local-companion) app, which you can continue to use independently.
+VS Code desktop support installs, manages and runs the [Local Companion](/docs/develop/local-companion) app under-the-hood so you don't have to.
+However, if you're currently using the local companion, you can can continue to use it independently.

 <br />
 <sup>1</sup> Yes this also means you get to keep your keyboard shortcuts just the way you prefer them.
 You know, Ctrl/Cmd + W to close an editor tab 😉.